6 Tips to Having a Smooth Move with Your Kids

 There are several benefits to having your kids help with the move.

 Involving your kids in the process will give them a healthy sense of agency during this uncertain time.
 Plus, many hands make for lighter work, and you might be surprised at how much kids can help with tasks like packing or organizing!
+Create a fun game that will make them organize their own stuff!
+It will definitely be easier to declutter a space if you find the right game for them to play!

 You can also help your kids get excited about the move by letting them help pick out paint colors or decorations for their new room.
 It’ll get their creative juices flowing and keep their spirits up, especially if they’re feeling sad about the transition.